HeaRT: A Hierarchical Circuit Reasoning Tree-Based Agentic Framework for AMS Design Optimization: Conclusion

 \section{Conclusion}

 In this paper, we propose HeaRT, a novel hierarchical circuit reasoning tree-based agentic framework for AMS design optimization.
-HeaRT combines a top-down circuit- and graph-guided decomposition with a bottom-up knowledge consolidation.
-It effectively handles practical design-adaptation scenarios involving both topology and sizing optimization, two critical steps in AMS design.
-It is also design-intent friendly, allowing custom natural-language instructions and constraints to guide its retrieval process.
-Our experimental results on a large set of AMS benchmarks are very promising.
-Future directions include enriching the reasoning tree with simulation metadata and real-time analysis, as well as exploring new applications from automated circuit understanding, such as layout-constraint extraction.
-We believe our HeaRT framework points an important and practical direction for advancing AMS design automation through context-aware decision-making across diverse optimization tasks.
+HeaRT combines top-down graph-guided subcircuit identification and hierarchical abstraction with bottom-up knowledge consolidation, enabling structured, context-aware reasoning for AMS design tasks.
+The framework allows natural-language instructions to steer real-time retrieval while remaining grounded in the hierarchical reasoning structure.
+Our experiments validate HeaRT's ability to recover meaningful structure from flattened netlists across a diverse AMS benchmark.
+We further demonstrate its effectiveness in practical design-adaptation scenarios involving both topology and sizing optimization, two critical steps in AMS design.
+Future directions include enriching the reasoning tree with simulation metadata and exploring applications such as layout-constraint extraction.
+Overall, HeaRT represents a step toward context-aware, practical AMS design automation.
+Upon acceptance, the HeaRT framework and the benchmark repository, including the expert-annotated ground-truth labels used for evaluation, will be publicly released as open source.

 { }